sosy-lab/cpachecker/README.md

 All programs need to pre-processed with the C pre-processor, i.e., they may not contain #define and #include directives.
-You can enable pre-processing inside CPAchecker by specifying -preprocess on the command line.
+You can enable pre-processing inside CPAchecker by specifying `--preprocess` on the command line.
 Multiple C files can be given and will be linked together and verified as a single program (experimental feature).